Chapter 8

 A. Refuse site enclosure will be made of wood, concrete blocks, or chain link fence with horizontal or vertical blinds or other approved material.

-B. Enclosures shall be designed with at least 50 percent of the floor area designated to the storage of recyclable and/or compostable material for diversion from landfill.
-The other 50 percent of space is for garbage destined to landfill disposal.
+B. Enclosures and rooms shall provide at least 60 percent of the floor area designated to the storage of recyclable and/or compostable material for diversion from landfill.
+The other 40 percent of space is for garbage destined to landfill disposal.
 As an alternative, separate enclosures may be constructed for each waste stream with approval from Waste ReSources.

 C. Gates are only required where the waste receptacle will be visible from a public right-of-way.

-D. Minimum available clear width of the gate opening for a single dumpster will be 12 feet; for two dumpsters, 22 feet.
+D. Minimum available clear width of the gate opening for a single dumpster enclosure is 12 feet.
+When a single dumpster enclosure is used, two enclosures are required to meet the minimum garbage and recycle/organics capacity.
+Two dumpsters require 22 feet clear width between gate hinges.
 Each additional dumpster beyond two requires 10 feet of additional enclosure width.
 Clearances include gate hinges or any other part of the structure.

 E. Enclosures shall be adequately sized for the quantity and dimensions of the solid waste containers they need to hold, so that there is adequate room to both use and service them.

-F. Refuse/recycling site enclosure gates shall have locks/stops (J hooks) in both the open and closed positions.
+F. Refuse/recycling site enclosure gates shall have locks/stops (J hooks) that operate when the gates are in the open and closed positions.
+J-hooks must be operable from the exterior of the gates when gates are in the closed position.
 J-hook stops must attach to the ground to hold gate in fully opened position to prevent truck and/or gate damage.

-G. Gates will swing out a minimum of 110 degrees from the closed position, so that the collection vehicle does not scrape mirrors or cause damage to the enclosure or truck.
+G. Gates must swing out a minimum of 110 degrees from the closed position, so that the collection vehicle does not scrape mirrors or cause damage to the enclosure or truck.

-H. Gate bollards shall be used where opened gates might hit parked cars, or cause other property damage.
+H. Gate bollards are required where opened gates might hit parked cars, or cause other property damage.

-I. Hard rubber, concrete curb-stops, or steel bollards may be required to be anchored on the pad immediately behind the dumpster or a foot or two from the rear wall of the enclosure to prevent the dumpster from contacting the walls.
+I. City staff will identify situations when and where hard rubber, concrete curb-stops, or steel bollards are required to be anchored on the pad immediately behind the dumpster or a foot or two from the rear wall of the enclosure to prevent the dumpster from contacting the walls.
+Bumpers and stops are not required in all applications.

 J. Refuse site enclosures are for solid waste (garbage, recycle, organics) containers only.
 No other material storage is allowed and shall remain free of all materials that would interfere with the collection or collection vehicle while providing service.
 Solid waste enclosures shall not be designed nor used for storage of any material, including but not limited to, pallets, beer kegs, furniture, or any other bulky or non-bulky items.
 Loose and bulky material shall require a separate storage area.
 Floor will be kept clean and free of grease, oil, and other trip or slip hazards.
 Dumpster will not be serviced until such situation is remedied.